 Vans Chukka Low Pro Style

 The Oxford style of its lacing and upper accents made the Vans Chukka Low eligible to be partnered with some semi-formal clothes to project a pristine look.
-Although built into a Chukka, the sneaker still envelops itself in a low top form, perfect for sporting in spring and summer.
+Although built into a Chukka, the sneaker, which is added to the wide range of low-top Vans kicks, still envelops itself in a low top form, perfect for sporting in spring and summer.
 Hanging out with these is best with shorts or casual jeans, but joggers and chinos would also do the trick.

 Some of the sneaker's colorways use a combination of suede and canvas for its upper while the others use suede dominantly.
 The use of the material would also rely on the type of pigment to be used which is mostly tonal but with different shades.
 One thing is for sure; the toe box would be flat for all of these Chukka Low Pro iterations which would profoundly elevate as it approaches the lace bed.